You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting to work out.

 How do you make time in a busy week to workout regularly?
 How do you find a workout plan that suits your goals (not to mention your schedule)?
 How do you keep yourself from bailing after the first one or two workouts, and stick with it until you get results?

-How to Start – and Stick to! – a Workout Routine
+How to Start a Workout Routine (and Stick to It!)

 Even though I spent years editing a fitness magazine, it took me a lot longer than I would have liked to find answers to these questions.
 I wish I could tell you that I finally cracked the code and figured out how to start working out regularly through a combination of journalistic rigour and dogged determination.